MushroomRL/mushroom-rl/README.rst

 What is PyPi
 ============
+PyPi is a toolkit for solving Reinforcement Learning problems.
+It is written in Python and makes a large use of Scikit-Learn (http://scikit-learn.org/stable/), Keras (https://keras.io/) and OpenAI Gym (https://gym.openai.com/) libraries.
+These libraries are well-known in the Machine Learning community and helps PyPi solving Reinforcement Learning problems significantly decreasing the implementation complexity.
 PyPi has the purpose to help Machine Learning researchers in solving Reinforcement Learning problems.
 PyPi is still under development and has only a small amount of algorithms and MDPs implemented, but new features will be added soon.
 By choice,